SamarjeetMalik/Diffusion-Based-Air-flow-prediction/README.md

 ## Additional information

-Our work focuses on the probabilistic prediction of airfoil flows to evaluate the inherent uncertainty of flow simulation.
+This work focuses on the probabilistic prediction of airfoil flows to evaluate the inherent uncertainty of flow simulation.
 For more research on deterministic prediction, please check out our previous work:

 * [Deep-Flow-Prediction](https://github.com/thunil/Deep-Flow-Prediction): Airfoil flow predictions with UNet.